darklang/philip2/README.md

 # Useful scripts in the repo

-- debug: run and then type ocaml code to get pretty-printed ocaml AST.
+- debug: run and then type OCaml code to get pretty-printed OCaml AST.
 This is useful for figuring out how to generate the code you're trying to create an AST for. (run ./debug, then type your code, then press Ctrl-D)

 - parse: a script that parses an Elm file and dumps philip2's understanding of the parse tree.

-- translate: a script to translate a single file from elm to ocaml.
+- translate: a script to translate a single file from Elm to OCaml.

-- port: a script to help you port your project over to ocaml.
-Often, you will have to change your elm code to make the compiler work (for example, the compiler doesn't support the points-free style of function declaration).
+- port: a script to help you port your project over to OCaml.
+Often, you will have to change your Elm code to make the compiler work (for example, the compiler doesn't support the points-free style of function declaration).
 This script was helpful to me as I changed my code hundreds of times as I developed philip2.

 # Source files